andylun1206/airline-reservation-system/log.md

     - Each as their own class

 #### Andy Chi Fung Lun
+- Problem: GUI - Return flights screen (GitHub issue #64, #65)
+    - Needed a screen to display flights for return trip if round trip is selected
+    - Screen is similar to the first set of flights, should not duplicate code
+        - Found way to reuse screen by updating the ListView
+    - Requires message passing to other fragments
+        - Implemented FragmentNavigation to handle all navigation between fragments
 - Problem: Bug fixes from previous iteration (GitHub issue #73, #74, #77, #78, #92, #96)
     - \#73: Keyboard was not losing focus when needed, keyboard will now be hidden if tapped on whitespace
     - \#74: All input fields were EditText, it is now possible to swap to other components